 Anyway, that’s all quite an impressive historical pedigree for a small square.

-And if you still need a bit more period flair in your New Year market, the square acts as a common parking space for the carriages and horses that take visitors on city tours; with a bit of good fortune, you can buy a used horseshoe from them at this time of year.
+And if you still need a bit more period flair in your New Year market, the square often lies on the route for the carriages and horses that take visitors on city tours; with a bit of good fortune, you can buy a used horseshoe from them at this time of year.

 The small k.u.k.
 Neujahrsmarkt (New Year market) nestles gently into these surroundings.